Local generation of tilings: Ramified subshifts

 Say that two vectors~$v_1,v_2\in\Z^2$ are \textbf{independent} if~$\lambda_ 1v_1+\lambda_2v_2=0$ implies~$\lambda_1=\lambda_2=0$, for~$\lambda_1,\lambda _2\in\Z$. \begin{definition}[\ti{Ramified subshift}] A~$\Z^2$-subshift~$X$ is \textbf{ramified} if for every~$r\in\N$ there exist infinitely many pairwise independent vectors~$v$ such that~$X$ admits a ramification of radius~$r$ and support~$v$. \end{definition} If~$r<r'$, then an~$(r',v)$-ramification is also an~$(r,v)$-ramification so, in order to show that~$X$ is ramified, it is sufficient to build a sequence~$(v_r)_{r\in\N}$ of pairwise independent vectors such that~$X$ admits an~$(r,v_r)$-ramification for each~$r$.

-\begin{remark}[\ti{Subshift of a ramified subshift}] Let~$Y$ be a bushy subshift.
-If the ramifications of~$Y$ can all be taken in a subshift~$X\subsetneq Y$, then~$X$ is bushy as well.
+\begin{remark}[\ti{Subshift of a ramified subshift}] Let~$Y$ be a ramified subshift.
+If the ramifications of~$Y$ can all be taken in a subshift~$X\subsetneq Y$, then~$X$ is ramified as well.
 Indeed, if~$x\in X$ and a pattern cannot be~$r$-grafted into~$x$ w.r.t.~$Y$, then \emph{a fortiori} it cannot be~$r$-grafted into~$x$ w.r.t.~$X$.

 For instance, if~$T$ is a Wang tileset and~$X_T$ has ramifications that can all be built using a proper subset of tiles~$R\subsetneq T$, then for each tileset~$S$ such that~$R\subseteq S\subseteq T$,~$X_S$ is ramified as well. \end{remark}